Youse make it likes this.

 If the Marinara is where the cart meets the cobblestone, layering is where DaVinci

 meets the Mona Lisa.
-You’ll need an artistic eye, a trained hand, and a glass or two of the Dago Red that you didn’t use for the Marinar for drinking. will make it look perfect-- even if it's not.
+You’ll need an artistic eye, a trained hand, and a glass or two of the Dago Red that you didn’t use for the Marinars.
+The more Dago Red youse drink the more perfect your Lasagna will look-- even if it's not.
 Here we go:

 Into the Oven

-a stand-alone dish.
+lasagna is a stand-alone dish.
 Warm crisped focaccia or olive bread is the only side dish required (except for more Dago Red), but you can add a salad either before or after.
-Salad often comes after the entrée in Italian families, but you can have it first. .
+Salad often comes after the entrée in Italian families, but you can have it

 Everyone always applauded Uncle Eddy at the end of the meal—you will too; it’s part of the tradition.